18F/handbook/_pages/how-we-work/guides/fas-speaker-guide.md

 If you are not familiar with the organization issuing the invitation or with the particular event at which you have been invited to speak, feel free to reach out to our OSC liaison [Drew Jack](mailto:drew.jack@gsa.gov).

 ## Professional vs Personal Capacity

 When receiving an invitation to speak you need to decide if you want to do the event in your professional or personal capacity:

 ### Professional capacity

 - You'll participate as a TTS employee and discuss the work you do on behalf of GSA and our partners.
 - You'll be using GSA funds to travel to the event or pay for conference fees
 - You'll prepare during your work time and use GSA equipment

 ### Personal capacity

+- You didn't receive the invitation because of your position at TTS, but because of your expertise in the subject.
 - You'll not be representing TTS/GSA
 - You'll refrain from discussing any official work you do at TTS/GSA or with our partners
 - You'll use your personal leave or participate after work hours
 - You'll prepare on your own time and use your own equipment

 ## Getting approval when speaking in your professional capacity

 If you and your supervisor decide this is a good oportunity for yourself and TTS, arrange a call with the event host and ask them the following questions.
 You'll need this information for the approval process:

 - Who is sponsoring the event?